izsvenezie-virology/genin2/README.md

 ## Fundings

-This work was supported by KAPPA-FLU HORIZON-CL6-2022-FARM2FORK-02-03 (grant agreement No 101084171) and by the NextGeneration EU-MUR PNRR Extended Partnership initiative on Emerging Infectious Diseases (Project no. PE00000007, INF-ACT).

->Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Health and Digital Executive Agency (HEDEA).
->Neither the European Union nor the granting authority can be held responsible for them
+This work was supported by the NextGeneration EU-MUR PNRR Extended Partnership initiative on Emerging Infectious Diseases (Project no. PE00000007, INF-ACT) and by Kappa-Flu project - Funded by the European Union under Grant Agreement (101084171).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or REA.
+Neither the European Union nor the granting authority can be held responsible for them.